sasank-pankam/PeerConnect/docs/core/gossip.md

 ## Conclusion

 The `core/gossip` module provides a comprehensive, modular implementation of a gossip protocol in PeerConnect.
 Its design leverages global state management (via `Dock`), specialized message lists for rumor mongering, and asynchronous event dispatching to ensure efficient and scalable message propagation.
-Developers can extend or modify this module to fine-tune the gossip behavior, adjust probabilistic parameters, or integrate additional event types as needed.
+Developers can extend or modify to fine-tune the gossip behavior, adjust probabilistic parameters, or integrate additional event types as needed.

 > [back](/docs/core)